gulrenor/pllc/site-info/cull-2.md

 + ~~find your signature experience = video in us is correct, push to ca~~
 + ~~correct related docs abs/rel link~~
 + ~~host coaching checklist > add to canada~~
-+ get youtube info -- make sure all videos are viewable on pllc and not just youtube:
-  + CA - booking-call
-  + US - get-paid, booking-call
 + ~~delete tammy mormann description~~
 + ~~include six booking tips + party of five on canada~~
 + ~~fix broken preferred link on customer contacts and orders~~